fivethirty/nvim-config/README.md

 # nvim-config

 How I configure neovim.
-Perennially work in progress.
+Perennially a work in progress.